-The Fall 2017 BEP Nissan Teacher Minigrant application period is open from September 8th to October 20th, 2017.
+The Spring 2018 BEP Nissan Teacher Minigrant application period is open from January 30th to March 2nd, 2018.

 Click here to start the application.
 The online application system will not let you save your progress, so we recommend that you type the information into a Word document and then copy and paste it over to the online form when you are ready to submit the application.
 A list of tips regarding the minigrant applications can be found here.

 Please note: applications are now online forms only.
 A copy of the application can be found below for your convenience.